 In 2023 the Australian Federal government will hold a national referendum to determine whether Australians support changing to the Constitution to enshrine an Aboriginal and Torres Strait Islander people’s Voice to Parliament.

 AIIW is committed to a more equal world for all Australians.
 We’ve listened to indigenous leaders and politicians, and First Nation’s women voices united in the Wiyi Yani U Thagani report, led by the Aboriginal and Torres Strait Islander Social Justice Commissioner, June Oscar AO.
-We support the commitment and call to action made in Uluru Statement from the Heart, the results of a decade-long First Nation’s community movement led by Megan Davis, Pat Anderson, and Noel Pearson.
+We support the commitment and call to action made in Uluru Statement from the Heart, the results of a decade-long First Nation’s community movement led by Prof Megan Davis, Pat Anderson AO, and Noel Pearson.

 We believe that a YES vote in ‘The Voice’ referendum supports a pathway to a fairer future and better outcomes for First Nation’s men, women, and children.